apache/drill/_docs/configure-drill/020-configuring-drill-in-a-dedicated-cluster.md

 ---
 title: "Configuring Drill in a Dedicated Cluster"
-parent: "Manage Drill"
+parent: "Configure Drill"
 ---

 This section describes how to configure the amount of direct memory allocated to a Drillbit for query processing in a dedicated Drill cluster.
-When you use Drill in a cluster with other workloads, configure memory as described in section, ["Configuring Resources in a Mixed Cluster"]({{site.baseurl}}/docs/configuring-resources-in-a-mixed-cluster).
+When you use Drill in a cluster with other workloads, configure memory as described in section, ["Configuring Drill in a Dedicated Cluster"]({{site.baseurl}}/docs/configuring-drill-in-a-dedicated-cluster).

 The default memory for a Drillbit is 8G, but Drill prefers 16G or more depending on the workload.
 The total amount of direct memory that a Drillbit